cmcqueen/simplerandom/README.md

 In `simplerandom.random`, pseudo-random number generators are provided which have the same names as those in `simplerandom.iterators`, but these generators implement the standard Python `random.Random` API.
-However the `jumpahead()` function (Python 2.x) is not implemented in all cases.
+The `jumpahead()` function (Python 2.x) is implemented for all the generators, and is also supported in Python 3.x, even though `jumpahead()` has officially been removed from the Python 3.x random API.
 Each generator uses the iterator of the same name in `simplerandom.iterators` to generate the random bits used to produce the random floats.